Customer Journey Research for Home Improvement

 Paint (Consumer)

-A category where DIY purchases are heavily inspired by colour and social media before brand or technical attributes enter the picture.
-Journey research here often starts with colour discovery and ends with application and touch-up satisfaction.
-Substitution at the retailer is high.
+DIY purchases led by colour and social media before brand or technical attributes.
+Often starts with colour discovery and ends with application satisfaction.
+Retailer substitution is high.

 Subsector